 Coconut Oil And Carrot

 Using carrots is not so common in a face mask, but it is well worth doing.
-Carrots are rich in antioxidants, notably beta-carotene that gets metabolized by the body as vitamin A. It is also a source for vitamin C, and both together promote collagen production and so slow signs of premature aging.
+Carrots are rich in antioxidants, notably beta-carotene that gets metabolized by the body as vitamin A. This vitamin promotes collagen production and so slow signs of premature ageing.

 The carrot and coconut oil both work to hydrate and nourish your skin, protecting it from premature aging and leaving you with soft, supple skin.
 The carrot also protects against free radicals, slowing down the aging process of the skin.
 You can use this up to three times a week

 - 1 tbsp coconut oil